microsoft/multi-modal-rag-with-colpali/infra/README.md

 This infrastructure code creates **only** the Azure managed services.
 The actual ColQwen2 applications (model inference, document processing, vector database) are deployed separately to the AKS cluster via Helm charts in the `/modules` directory.

+> **Note:** The GPU node pool is configured to run on Azure Spot VMs for cost-effective testing.
+For production environments, provision a regular (non-spot) GPU node pool to avoid eviction-related downtime.

 ```mermaid
 %%{init: {
   'theme': 'base',